yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 ```
 {: file='_config.yml'}

-The cause of the problem lies in the fact that the regular expression statements in the following two functions included in Polyglot's [`site.rb`{: .filepath}](https://github.com/untra/polyglot/blob/master/lib/jekyll/polyglot/patches/jekyll/site.rb) file cannot properly handle globbing patterns that include wildcards like `"*.gem"`, `"*.gemspec"`, `"*.config.js"` above.
+The cause of the problem lies in the regex syntax in the following two functions in [Polyglot's `site.rb`{: .filepath}](https://github.com/untra/polyglot/blob/master/lib/jekyll/polyglot/patches/jekyll/site.rb), which cannot properly handle globbing patterns with wildcards like `"*.gem"`, `"*.gemspec"`, and `"*.config.js"`.

 {% raw %}
 ```ruby